roxxid/ProductDesign-MobileMockup/README.md

 This repo consists a complete set of design ideas for a selected new company developed for as a project.
 The sample target company 'Benchies' is an event management company which specializes in hosting high school reunions and gatherings.
-The following is included in the folder
+The following is included in the folder:

 1) Mobile Application Mockup .sketch file and .png files <br />
 2) Logo's .sketch File and .png files <br />